There are a variety of instructions that can effectively teach you how to roast coffee. These instructions are patterned from the equipment used.

-Similar to cooking, roasting coffee is both science and art.
-It takes time and ample amount of practice to make the perfect roast.
-There are several tools or machines that can be used to manually roast coffee beans.
-The tools or machines generally employ the use of conduction method.
+Similar to cooking, roasting coffee is both a science and an art.
+It takes time and ample practice to make the perfect roast.
+Several tools or machines can be used to manually roast coffee beans.
+The tools or machines generally employ the use of the conduction method.
 As a result, the roasting process is slower.

-With manual method, the person doing the roasting has control over the movement of coffee beans, temperature and time.
+The roasting person controls the coffee beans’ movement, temperature, and time with the manual method.
 If done right, perfect and full-bodied roasted coffee beans can be expected.
-Here are some tools or machines that can be used for manually roasting beans.
+Here are some tools or machines that can manually roast beans.

 - Stovetop Popper

 How do you roast coffee in the oven?